Verified Foundations for Differential Privacy

 \paragraph{Implementing Laplace in \slang{}} In \sampcert{}, we implement two different sampling algorithms from the literature, which have different performance characteristics depending on the value of the scale parameter.
 To simplify proofs for these samplers, we factor out parts they have in common.

 \Cref{fig:laplace-sampler} depicts the top-level sampling procedure for the \slang{} discrete Laplace sampler.
-The program executes a \textit{sampling loop} (\lstinline{DiscreteLaplaceSampleLoop}) to obtain a distribution over $\mathbb{B} \times \mathbb{N}$.
+The program executes a \textit{sampling loop} (\lstinline{DiscreteLaplaceSampleLoop}) to obtain a distribution over $\textrm{\lstinline{Bool}} \times \mathbb{N}$.
 Samples from this space are converted into an integer, treating the boolean as the integer's sign, and resampling the value $(\textrm{\lstinline{true}}, 0)$ in order to avoid double-counting the sample at 0.
 If probability distribution of the sampling loop program at $(-, n)$ is $(e^{-q/p})^{n} \cdot (1 - e^{-q/p}) \cdot 2^{-1} $, then the distribution over $\mathbb{Z}$ after this resampling procedure will agree with $\lap_{p/q}$.

 We must now implement a sampling loop procedure.
-Our first implementation follows the Differential Privacy Library~\cite{diffprivlib}, implemented in \lean{} by \lstinline{DiscreteLaplaceSampleLoop} in \cref{fig:laplace-sampling-loop-1}.
+Our first implementation follows the algorithm in Diffprivlib~\cite{diffprivlib}, implemented in \lean{} by \lstinline{DiscreteLaplaceSampleLoop} in \cref{fig:laplace-sampling-loop-1}.
 This program obtains the correct sampling loop distribution using a shifted geometric sampler for the natural number part, and an independent coin flip for the sign.
 By our analysis of the geometric sampler, this program both meets the correct mass distribution, and normalizes.

-Our second implementation is \lstinline{DiscreteLaplaceSampleLoop'} in \cref{fig:laplace-sampling-loop-1}, based off of \cite{canonne2020discrete}.
+Our second implementation is \lstinline{DiscreteLaplaceSampleLoop'} in \cref{fig:laplace-sampling-loop-1}, based on an algorithm given by \citet{canonne2020discrete}.
 This implementation uses a different rejection loop in order to separate the integral and fractional parts of the geometric sampling trial, a change which substantially improves the performance of the sampler for large values of $p/q$.
 We were able to translate the proof of correctness from \cite{canonne2020discrete}, into \lean{}, making use of some properties about Euclidean division from \mathlib{}.